strindberg/emacsj/README.md

 so that if two transposed words are separated by non-word characters, the words change place with the same delimiters between them as before the change.

-If the selection is active, the selected region is transposed with the following (forward) or previous (backward) word.
+If the selection is active, the selected region is transposed with the following or previous word, respectively.

 The commands are: